thioshp/Color-Scripts/test-color-support/README.md

 # Color Support

-These are some scripts to display the current number of colors supported by your Term.
+* Here are scripts to display the current number of colors supported by your terminal.